-Students who fall below six (6) hours per semester may lose eligibility for in-school deferment of previous higher education loans.
+In order to be eligible for financial aid, students must maintain enrollment in at least six (6) hours per semester.
+Furthermore, students who fall below six (6) hours per semester may lose eligibility for in-school deferment of previous higher education loans.